scrapy/scrapy/docs/intro/install.rst

 We recommend using the latest PyPy version.
 The version tested is 5.9.0.
 For PyPy3, only Linux installation was tested.

-Most Scrapy dependencides now have binary wheels for CPython, but not for PyPy.
+Most Scrapy dependencies now have binary wheels for CPython, but not for PyPy.
 This means that these dependecies will be built during installation.
 On macOS, you are likely to face an issue with building Cryptography dependency, solution to this problem is described